 - Should Christians Practice Yoga?
 By Jeremy Butler

-- The Interface of Medieval Mysticism and Buddhist Midnfulness Meditation By Pam Frost NEW
+- The Interface of Medieval Mysticism and Buddhist Mindfulness Meditation By Pam Frost

 - What Eastern gurus say about yoga By John Ankerberg and John Weldon